 When an SP creates an Authentication Request, it MUST use an <AuthnRequest> element as defined in the Web Browser SSO profile of the [SAML 2.0 PROFILES] specification.
 The SP MUST support signing the <AuthnRequest>.
 The SP MUST use a digital certificate as defined in Section 8 for signing SAML messages.
 See <AuthnRequest> XML message example in Appendix I.1.
 The SP MAY include a <NameIDPolicy> element containing an SPNameQualifier attribute in the <AuthnRequest>.

-The SP MUST support HTTP POST binding as described in the [SAML 2.0 BINDINGS] specification for sending Authentication Request messages to the IdP.
-Other bindings may also be supported.
+The SP MUST support both HTTP Redirect and HTTP POST binding as described in the [SAML 2.0 BINDINGS] specification for sending Authentication Request messages to the IdP.
+Other bindings may also be supported, but [SAML 2.0 CONFORMANCE] requires those two bindings to be supported at a minimum.